Immigration to Pakistan: Refugees

-As of December 2020, around 1,435,445 registered Afghan refugees reside and work in Pakistan.
-Most of them reside in Khyber Pakhtunkhwa and Balochistan, Pakistan.In 2025, Pakistan started deportation of Afghan refugees after the expiry of their Proof of Registration (PoR) cards, a move that affected an estimated 1.4 million people and drew concern from UNHCR.
+As of June 2026, approximately 777,986 registered Afghan refugees still remain in Pakistan.
+Their number was much higher in the past.
+Most reside in Khyber Pakhtunkhwa and Balochistan, Pakistan.

 In addition, about 500 Somalis, 60–80 Iraqis and 20–30 Iranians were reported to be temporarily residing in cities such as Islamabad, Rawalpindi and Karachi.
 Nearly all of these are asylum seekers waiting to be resettled in countries of the Americas, Europe or Oceania.

 Illegal aliens

 The Express Tribune reported in January 2012 that there were 5 million illegal aliens in Pakistan.
-Around 2 million were Bangladeshis, 2.5 million were citizens of Afghanistan and the other 0.5 million were from various other places such as Africa, Iran, Iraq and Myanmar.
+Around 2 million were Bangladeshis, 2.5 million were Afghans and the other 0.5 million were from various other places such as Africa, Iran, Iraq and Myanmar.

 Since early 2002, Pakistan's government took steps to determine the number of illegal aliens in its country.
 The National Alien Registration Authority (NARA) started registering illegal immigrants in January 2006.
 According to NARA, there were an estimated 1.8 million illegal aliens in Pakistan's commercial capital Karachi in 2007.
 Others believe that there may be about 3.35 million illegal aliens in Pakistan.
 As of January 2010, the number of illegal aliens in Karachi was estimated to be between 1.6 and 2 million.

 It was reported a decade ago that thousands of citizens from Afghanistan, Bangladesh, India, Burma, Sri Lanka, Iran, Iraq, Nigeria, Somalia, Jordan, Uzbekistan, Tajikistan, Turkmenistan, Kyrgyzstan, and Azerbaijan were residing in Karachi without legal documentation.
 This included thousands of Muslim students from Thailand, the Philippines, Malaysia and Indonesia studying in the Pakistani madrasahs, while thousands of women from Bangladesh and Burma were working as maids and prostitutes there; most of them are illegal aliens.

 According to some sources, thousands of radicals of Arab origin who entered the country illegally to fight in Afghanistan after the Soviet invasion in 1979, and later against the US-led invasion in October 2001, still remain in the country.

 Although the presence of illegal aliens in Pakistan is against the law, the Government of Pakistan has not made a serious effort to deport them until January 2010 when Pakistani Interior Minister Rehman Malik asked illegal aliens to either leave or register themselves with the department concerned.
 This action was taken following the bomb attack and targeted killings of political activists in the city, against foreign militants operating in Pakistan.

 According to NARA, in 2009 there were foreign nationals from over 76 countries, mostly from Afghanistan, Bangladesh, Tajikistan, India and Burma illegally living and working in the country as labourers involved in construction businesses and others which require unskilled manpower, whilst most of the illegal aliens are those who intend to use Pakistan as a transit country to immigrate to Western countries.